-Energy Security & Resource Efficiency in Somaliland Programme (ESRES) has the objective to promote green growth and poverty reduction in Somaliland through increasing access to more affordable and reliable renewable energy services.
-This choice for renewable energies is based on the premise that green infrastructure investments in fragile states have potentially positive effects on economic development and poverty reduction while at the same time reducing the country’s vulnerability to the negative effects of climate change.
+The Energy Security and Resource Efficiency in Somaliland Programme (ESRES) supported the Government of Somaliland to improve access to affordable electricity for vulnerable communities through the promotion of renewable energies.
+This choice for renewable energies was based on the premise that green infrastructure investments in fragile states have potentially positive poverty reduction benefits while at the same time reducing the country’s vulnerability to the negative effects of climate change.

 The Programme was governed through a Memorandum of Understanding (MoU) between the Government of Somaliland (GoSL) through the Ministry of Energy and Minerals (MoEM) and the UK’s Foreign, Commonwealth and Development (FCDO).
 The MoU was renewed in September 2019.
 Mott MacDonald was contracted as Programme Manager for the day-to-day management of the Programme.

 - Phase 1 as a pilot phase – August 2015 to August 2018

 - Phase 2 as an expansion phase – September 2017 to April 2021